 Goldstein was on a 14-day cruise on Norwegian Cruise Line’s (NCL) The Breakaway when he began feeling unwell.
 He visited the ship’s medical center and was advised to have two tests: an EKG and a blood test.
 He refused both and returned to his cabin.

 Still feeling ill the next day, he revisited the medical center.

 “I agreed to have the tests that I opted not to have done the prior evening,” he told us.
 “But in addition to these two tests, a lot more was done without my consent.”

-Later that evening, Goldstein received his blood test results and it became clear that further treatment was indicated.
+Later that evening, Goldstein received his blood test results, and it became clear he needed further treatment.